rust-lang/rust/text/0000-target-feature.md

 ## How accurate should cfg!(feature) be?

-What happens if the macro `cfg!(target_feature("feature_name"))` is used inside a function for which `feature_name` is not enabled, but that function gets inlined into a context in which the feature is enabled?
+What happens if the macro `cfg!(target_feature = "feature_name")` is used inside a function for which `feature_name` is not enabled, but that function gets inlined into a context in which the feature is enabled?
 We want the macro to accurately return `true` in this case, that is, to be as accurate as possible so that users always get the most efficient algorithms, but whether this is even possible is an unresolved question.

 This might result in monomorphization errors if `#![cfg(target_feature)]` is used, but not if `if cfg!(target_feature)` is used since in this case all branches need to type-check properly.